Ziyad Binsalamah, MD, MSc, FRCSC, FACS

 Instructorship, Congenital Heart Surgery, Texas Children's Hospital/Baylor College of Medicine

-Ziyad Binsalamah, MD, MSc, FRCSC, FACS, is a board-certified pediatric and congenital heart surgeon in the Texas Center for Pediatric and Congenital Heart Disease, the clinical partnership between Dell Children’s Medical Center and UT Health Austin.
+Ziyad Binsalamah, MD, MSc, FRCSC, FACS, is a board-certified pediatric and congenital heart surgeon in the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.
 He specializes in the management of children and adults with congenital heart disease, including simple and complex congenital heart defects.
 Additionally, Dr. Binsalamah is an assistant professor in the Dell Medical School Department of Surgery and Perioperative Care and the Dell Medical School Department of Pediatrics.

 Dr. Binsalamah earned his medical degree from King Saud University, College of Medicine in Riyadh, Saudi Arabia and his master’s in experimental surgery from McGill University in Montreal, Quebec, Canada.
 He completed an internship in medicine and surgery at King Saud University, College of Medicine in Riyadh, Saudi Arabia and a residency in cardiac surgery at McGill University in Montreal, Quebec, Canada.
 He also completed an instructorship in congenital heart surgery at Texas Children's Hospital/Baylor College of Medicine, where he treated patients with coronary artery anomalies and focused on complex cardiac repairs for neonates and infants with congenital heart disease as well as the surgical management of heart failure.
 During this time, the heart program became ranked the number one pediatric heart program in America by U.S. News and World Report.